-''' Welcome to the OpenBSD/i386 4.0 install program.
+''' Welcome to the OpenBSD/i386 4.2 install program.

-This program will help you install OpenBSD in a simple and rational way.
-At any prompt except password prompts you can run a shell command by typing '!foo', or escape to a shell by typing '!'.
+This program will help you install OpenBSD.
+At any prompt except password prompts you can escape to a shell by typing '!'.
 Default answers are shown in []'s and are selected by pressing RETURN.
-At any time you can exit this program by pressing Control-C and then RETURN, but quitting during an install can leave your system in an inconsistent state.
+At any time you can exit this program by pressing Control-C, but exiting during an install can leave your system in an inconsistent state.

-Specify terminal type: [vt220] Enter kbd(8) mapping? ('L' for list) [none] Enter '''
+Terminal type: [vt220] Enter kbd(8) mapping? ('L' for list) [none] Enter '''